 1978-2001: The security of air transport is growing rapidly, both worldwide and in Cyprus, in accordance with the provisions of the International Civil Aviation Organization (Annex 17 to the Chicago Convention).

-2001-today: In September 2001 aircraft is used as a weapon against the twin towers of the World Trade Center in New York.
+2001-today: In September 2001 aircraft was used as a weapon against the twin towers of the World Trade Center in New York.
 Ensuring the security of civil aviation is a big challenge / need for Cyprus, particularly with the accession of the island in the European Union in May 2004.
 Larnaka and Pafos Airports are equipped with latest technology electronic equipment, and the Department of Civil Aviation and stakeholders have been organised in aviation security.

 3. CIVIL AVIATION SECURITY LEGISLATION IN CYPRUS